Lean Manufacturing Principles and Implementation

 Course fees before GST

-Note that purchases of goods and services from GST-registered businesses before 1 Jan 2023 will be subject to GST at 7%, and purchases on or after 1 Jan 2023 will be subject to GST at 8%.
+Note that purchases of goods and services from GST-registered businesses will be subject to GST at 8% GST and it will be adjusted to 9% GST from 1st January 2024.
+The GST amount calculated will be based on full course fees.

 Note: Eligible company may qualify for course funding